TejPrakash18/JDBC-tutorial/README.md

 ## JDBC (java Database connectivity)
-JDBC stand for java database connectivity, it is a standard API provide by oracle for java
+JDBC stand for java database connectivity, it is a standard API provide by oracle for java application to interact with different set of databases.

-application to interact with different set of databases.
+The JDBC driver is a collection of predefined java classes enabling the communication based on a defined database.

 ` Java App --------> { JDBC } --------> DataBase`